Skip to content

 Landscape in the Lake District in England in Autumn, taken from a high spot looking down across a forest of reddish and green trees towards a large blue lake surrounded by low green hills on a sunny day with mostly clear blue sky.

-England’s Lake District has long been a popular destination for those looking to get away from their busy schedules.
-It’s the perfect place to just kick back, unwind, and enjoy the beautiful natural scenery.
+England’s Lake District has long been a popular destination for those looking to get away from it all, unwind, and enjoy the beautiful scenery.
+Windermere, the largest natural lake in England, is usually crowded in summer – but it quiets down significantly in autumn.

 Hop on a sightseeing cruise to Ambleside, go hiking to the Hill Top, or take a scenic train ride on Lakeside’s Haverthwaite Railway.
 All that will also be rewarded under the backdrop of incredible foliage that’s hard to forget.